Educational resource on peptide research. Read our editorial standards →

 GLP-1 Plateau: How to Break Through Weight-Loss Stalls

 Weight loss on GLP-1 therapy slows substantially after months 4-6 and often plateaus before goal weight is reached.
-Here's what's actually happening biologically, when a plateau is normal vs. when intervention helps, and the strategies that produce additional weight loss when the medication alone has stopped working.
+This explains what is actually happening biologically, when a plateau is normal versus when intervention helps, and the strategies that produce additional weight loss when the medication alone has stopped working.

 Read article